Oliver Wendell Holmes Sr.: Poetic beginnings

 1830 proved to be an important year for Holmes as a poet; while disappointed by his law studies, he began writing poetry for his own amusement.
 Before the end of the year, he had produced over fifty poems, contributing twenty-five of them (all unsigned) to The Collegian, a short-lived publication started by friends from Harvard.
 Four of these poems would ultimately become among his best-known: "The Dorchester Giant", "Reflections of a Proud Pedestrian", "Evening / By a Tailor" and "The Height of the Ridiculous".
 Nine more of his poems were published anonymously in the 1830 pamphlet Illustrations of the Athenaeum Gallery of Paintings.

-In September of that same year, Holmes read a short article in the Boston Daily Advertiser about the renowned 18th-century frigate USS Constitution, which was to be dismantled by the Navy.
+In September of that same year, Holmes read a short article in the Boston Daily Advertiser about the 18th-century frigate USS Constitution, which was to be dismantled by the Navy.
 Holmes was moved to write "Old Ironsides" in opposition to the ship's scrapping.
 The patriotic poem was published in the Advertiser the very next day and was soon printed by papers in New York, Philadelphia and Washington.
 It not only brought the author immediate national attention, but the three-stanza poem also generated so much public sentiment that the historic ship was preserved, though plans to do so may have already been in motion.

-During the rest of the year, Holmes published only five more poems.
+During the rest of 1830, Holmes published five more poems.
 His last major poem that year was "The Last Leaf", which was inspired in part by a local man named Thomas Melvill, "the last of the cocked hats" and one of the "Indians" from the 1774 Boston Tea Party.
 Holmes would later write that Melvill had reminded him of "a withered leaf which has held to its stem through the storms of autumn and winter, and finds itself still clinging to its bough while the new growths of spring are bursting their buds and spreading their foliage all around it."
 Literary critic Edgar Allan Poe called the poem one of the finest works in the English language.
 Years later, Abraham Lincoln would also become a fan of the poem; William Herndon, Lincoln's law partner and biographer, wrote in 1867: "I have heard Lincoln recite it, praise it, laud it, and swear by it".

-Although he experienced early literary success, Holmes did not consider turning to a literary profession.
+Holmes published in The Token annual gift book in 1831, 1833, and 1837.
+Despite his early literary success, Holmes did not consider turning to a literary profession.
 Later he would write that he had "tasted the intoxicating pleasure of authorship" but compared such contentment to a sickness, saying: "there is no form of lead-poisoning which more rapidly and thoroughly pervades the blood and bones and marrow than that which reaches the young author through mental contact with type metal".